Black Hole Shadow with Soft Hair: Analytical study of black hole shadow with linear soft hair

-Due to the strong gravity pull, a light-ray can be absorbed and trapped into a black hole if the impact parameter is not large enough.
-The black hole shadow is formed by the light-rays which can marginally escape from the attraction of the black hole and then be seen by a distant observer.
-The shadow is then the image of these light-rays on the celestial plane/sphere, as schematically shown in Fig. \ref{fig:schematic}.
-The marginal orbits will be circular and form the so-called photon ring or photon region \cite{Perlick:2021aok}.
-Therefore, the procedure to construct the shadow is to trace the trajectories of the light-rays from the photon ring/region back to the observer, and then mark down the positions of these light-rays when crossing the celestial image plane or sphere.
+Due to the strong gravity pull, a light-ray can be captured by the black hole if the impact parameter is not large enough.
+The shadow cast by the black hole on the celestial plane/sphere is schematically shown in Fig. \ref{fig:schematic}.
+The procedure to construct the shadow is to trace the trajectories of the light-rays which are tangential to the photon sphere to the observer, and then mark down the positions of these light-rays when crossing the celestial image plane or sphere.
 When the geodesic equations are integrable, each light ray is uniquely determined by the conserved quantities, i.e., energy and angular momentum.
 Therefore, those light-rays coming from just outside the photon region will be characterized by specific energy and angular momentum.
 We can then match the tangent to this light-ray expressed in black hole coordinate representation with the same written in terms of local tetrads at the position of the observer to analytically determine the position of the shadow in the observer's sky.
 This is the case for the Schwarzschild and Kerr black holes \cite{Grenzebach:2014fha}.
 For the supertranslated black hole described by the CLI metric, the polar symmetry is broken so that the geodesic equations are not integrable.
-Despite that, in the following, we will solve the photon ring up to the linear order of supertranslation hair and check if the shadow can be constructed analytically.
+Despite that, in the following, we will solve the photon sphere up to the linear order of supertranslation hair and check if the shadow can be constructed analytically.

 The light-ray geodesic equation can be obtained from the variation of the following Lagrangian: \be {\cal L}=\frac{1}{2} g_{\mu\nu} \dot{x}^{\mu} \dot{x}^{\nu} \ee where $\dot{} :=\frac{d}{d \tau}$ with $\tau$ the worldline time.
 Because the light-ray is null, so we should impose the null condition, which up to the first order of $C$ takes the form (Note in this section we will set $M=1$ for simplicity.): \bea 0 &=& \left(L_z^2 \csc^2\theta - \frac{E^2 r^3}{r-2}\right)+ \frac{r^3 \dot{r}^2}{r-2} + r^4 \dot{\theta}^2 \nn \\ && + \frac{4}{(r-1+\sqrt{r(r-2)})}\Bigg(\Big( L_z^2 \cot\theta \csc^2\theta + \sqrt{\frac{1}{r(r-2)}} r^4 \dot{r} \dot{\theta} \; \Big) C'-r^4 \dot{\theta}^2 C''\Bigg)\;. \eea Since the metric is static and independent of $\phi$, the energy $E$ and $z$-component of the angular momentum $L_z$ are conserved and are defined by \bea E&:=& -\frac{\delta {\mathcal L}}{\delta \dot{t}}=\left(1-\frac{2}{r}\right) \dot{t}\;,\\ L_z &:=& \frac{\delta {\mathcal L}}{\delta \dot{\phi}} =\Big(1- \frac{4C' \cot{\theta}}{K} \Big) r^2 \sin^2\theta \dot{\phi} \;. \eea Furthermore, by varying ${\cal L}$ we can further obtain the geodesic equations.
 However, due to the complication of the CLI metric, the geodesic equations are quite involved and not very illuminating.
 In Appendix \ref{append-geos} we have written down the geodesic equations for the full CLI metric and explained the procedure of solving them for the null geodesics with given initial conditions.
 Besides, for this section we also expand the geodesic equations up to the linear order in $C$, which one can find in \eq{t-geo-C}-\eq{phi-geo-C} of Appendix \ref{append-geos}.